topfreegames/Will.IAM/README.md

 But sometimes you may want to issue a bigger release, consisting of many Pull Requests.
-When that happens, the recommended workflow is to create a release branch and point the associated Pull Requests to it, keeping the small increments approach and making the code-reviews easier.
+When that happens, the recommended workflow is to create a release branch and point the associated Pull Requests to it, keeping the small increments approach and making the code reviews easier.
 When the release branch is ready, it can be merged into master and the release will be issued by following the default workflow.

 Suggestions about the CI/CD pipeline are welcome, and we use Github Issues to discuss them.

-**Note** The pipeline checks for repeated releases to avoid overwriting the existing Docker images with incorrect ones.
-A tradeoff of this decision is that each Pull Request merged into "master" must issue a new request, including the ones that do not change the code.
+**Note.** The pipeline checks for repeated releases to avoid overwriting existing Docker.
+A tradeoff of this decision is that each Pull Request merged into "master" must issue a new version, including the ones that do not change the code.

 ## Idea: Permission dependency